Have you ever met someone with a gorgeous voice and you were completely magnetized? You think “Wow! This person was blessed with a gorgeous voice!”

 Just make sure the air comes out of your mouth–not your nose!

 Another problem with front resonance is it causes lines in your face.
 Forehead lines & nasolabial lines.
 Nasolabial lines are the ones that connect your nose to the corners of your lips.

-Every client of mine who’s ever presented with lines in their face has eliminated them and ended up with a smooth face.
+Every client of mine who’s ever presented with lines in their face has eliminated them and ended up with a smooth face, including me.

-This lovely girl clearly uses front resonance when she speaks and has a lot of tension in her face.
-This can easily be remedied with some relaxation exercises.
+This lovely girl clearly uses front resonance when she speaks and has a lot of tension on her face.
+Some relaxation exercises. can easily remedy this.